My Monster: The Human Animal Hybrid

 Hybrids are the ultimate metaphor for the outsider.
 Their very existence is a political act, an affront.
 Like monsters of old, they are harbingers of a future we may not like, but are intent on creating through each twist and tweak of our species through biotechnology.

 Our fear of hybrids stems from the historic view that such creatures are unnatural and monstrous and should not exist, and this revulsion extended to Frankenstein’s ‘hideous creature’ manufactured by science.
-In an era of growing acceptance of the transgender experience, perhaps one of the last binaries to overcome is that of species purity

 The desire to preserve distinct categories for animals and humans can be traced back to the Middle Ages.
 Humanity’s perceived uniqueness and dominance over the natural world was defined by its separation from the animal, and still lingers.
 Witness our current obsession with body hair removal.